itzandroidtab/klib/readme.md

 ![klib library](https://github.com/itzandroidtab/klib/actions/workflows/cmake.yml/badge.svg)

 Klib uses `cmake` and `arm-none-eabi-gcc` to build excecutables for cortex targets.
-Currently supported targets can be found at [target folder](./targets/).
+Currently supported targets can be found in the [target folder](./targets/).

 Support for devices varies.
 Currently some targets have a startup file that can be enabled by adding `startup.cpp` to the target `CMakeLists.txt`.
 This means by default the coprocessors are not enabled and the cpu clock may not be initialized to the full clock speed.